elmol/zk-proof-of-humanity-vote/step-by-step-guide.md

 In this post, we walked through how to use the zkpoh-widget React library to create a distributed voting application that allows anyone registered in Proof of Humanity to vote privately using zkPoH, without revealing their identity.
 We started by setting up the environment and connecting to the zkPoH contract.
 Then, we implemented the vote button with zkPoH integration, ensuring that users could not vote twice.
 Finally, we demonstrated how to display real-time voting results using the useZkProofOfHumanitySignals hook.

 We hope this example has shown you how powerful zkPoH can be in creating secure and anonymous applications.
-If you're interested in trying this example yourself or want to explore the zkpoh-widget library further, the final code can be found on our Github repository using this tag: <<link>>.
+If you're interested in trying this example yourself or want to explore the zkpoh-widget library further, the final code can be found on our Github repository using the following tag

+`git clone --depth 1 --branch complete-voting-example https://github.com/elmol/zk-proof-of-humanity-vote.git` Alternatively, you can also directly download it from https://github.com/elmol/zk-proof-of-humanity-vote/releases/tag/complete-voting-example

 Your amazing zkPoH projects are eagerly awaited!